 - Type of videoconferencing equipment

 - Medical Peripherals - There are many peripheral instruments which can be attached to the clinical practitioner's cart that can assist in an interactive examination, such as: Digital stethoscope, Otoscope, Ophthalmoscope, Total exam camera, and etc.

 - Videoconferencing Equipment Maintenance is essential to ensure equipment replacement, if needed, and to install any upgrades.

 - There are numerous mobile devices and Remote Patient Monitors available.
 The FDA has issued final guidance on mobile devices and medical devices.

-- Network Assessment: UTN will guide you through the network assessment
+- Network Assessment: Utah Telehealth Network will guide you through the network assessment

 - What network currently exists?